JoakimLindbom/ha_energy/documentation/events.md

 | 7th  | start_cheapest_electricity_1h_slot_06 | end_cheapest_electricity_1h_slot_06 |

 ## Single 1 hour time slots for today, one set for the morning and one set for the afternoon/evening
+These set of events are calculated within a single day (00-12 and 12-24)

 | Slot | Start                                          | End                                          |
 |------|------------------------------------------------|----------------------------------------------|